DeepLearnI/demo-project/TUTORIAL.md

 quickly assembled by one of our machine learning engineers without using Foundations.

-The model is a language generator.
+The model is a [GRU](https://en.wikipedia.org/wiki/Gated_recurrent_unit) (gated recurrent unit) language generator.
 We will train it on some Shakespearean text, and the resulting model will be able to synthesize new text that sounds (ostensibly) like Shakespeare.